Info and Instructions for the PlayoffComputer app

 that such advantages one team has over others may need to be maintained.

-- For multi-divisional leagues, the "paths" listings will be in two sections, division and wildcard.
+- For multi-divisional leagues, the "paths" listings will be in two sections, division and playoff, with

-- For leagues with points tiebreakers, each section will then be split into two parts, one that shows
+- For leagues with points/all-play/victory tiebreakers, there may be two listings for a team: One that shows

 ways a team can clinch a spot and one that shows ways a team can do no worse than end up in a tie for